ccallawa/alyvix_doc/videos_and_tutorials/production_systems_tutorials.rst

 |source-youtube|

-.. topic:: Secure Citrix Login Video
+.. topic:: Secure Citrix Login

-   Similarly,, this video shows you how to securely log in via Citrix:
+   Similarly, this video shows you how to securely log in via Citrix:

    * Encrypting your credentials
    * Locating the fields for entering credentials